Bevy Tutorial: Pong

 ) {

-let mesh = meshes.add(shape);
+let mesh = meshes.add(PADDLE_SHAPE);

-let material = materials.add(color);
+let material = materials.add(PADDLE_COLOR);

 commands.spawn((